rvennam/istio-ambient-agentgateway-egress-gateway/README.md

 You should see `external authorization failed`

-Try again with the allowed header:
+Try again with the header that will tell our ext auth server to allow the request:

-You should see an extra header:

 ```bash
 kubectl exec deploy/sleep -n ns1 -- curl httpbingo.org/headers -H "x-ext-authz: allow"